destel/rill/README.md

 process, described above, faster.

 In the example below the printOddSquares function initiates a pipeline that depends on a context.
-When an error occurs in one of the pipeline stages, it propagates down the pipeline, causing an early exit, context cancellation (via defer) and resource cleanup.
+When an error occurs in one of the pipeline stages, it propagates down the pipeline, causing an early return, context cancellation (via defer) and resource cleanup.

 [Full runnable example](https://pkg.go.dev/github.com/destel/rill#example-package-Context)